🏭Rep. Biggs introduces OSHA abolition as Labor freezes workplace safety rules

 Why This Matters

-OSHA's heat safety rule would protect workers when temperatures exceed 80°F for 15 minutes—without it, construction workers, farmhands, and warehouse employees face life-threatening heat exposure with no federal protections.
+🌡️ OSHA's heat safety rule would protect workers when temperatures exceed 80°F for 15 minutes

-As extreme heat becomes more frequent and deadly, blocking heat safety regulations leaves American workers uniquely vulnerable compared to other developed nations with stronger worker protections.
+As extreme heat becomes more frequent and deadly, blocking heat safety regulations leaves American workers uniquely vulnerable compared to other developed nations with stronger protections.
+Construction and agricultural workers face increasing risk of heat stroke, kidney disease, and death without federal intervention.

 What Others Are Asking